 If the restrained person violates (disobeys) any of the orders in your restraining order, act right away.

 1. Call the police

 - Show the police a copy of your orders.

-- If the restrained person is there and has not been served with (given) a copy of the restraining order, ask the police officer to serve the orders.
-Make sure you give the police a blank Proof of Personal Service (Form WV-200) to fill out and return to you.
+- If the restrained person is there and has not been served (given) a copy of the order, ask the police officer to serve the orders.
+Make sure you give the police a Proof of Personal Service (CLETS) (Form DV-200) to fill out and return to you.
 Then, you must file this form at the court.

 2. Gather proof of the violation of the restraining order

 - Write down what happened, when, where, and the names of any witnesses.

 - Get written statements or declarations from the witnesses.

 - Make an audio copy of any threatening voicemail messages.